Jonathan Joseph (rugby union): England

 Joseph was selected by new coach Eddie Jones for the 2016 Six Nations and during the tournament scored his first hat-trick at international level away to Italy.
 He started all five games during the competition including the final match as England defeated France to achieve their first Grand Slam in over a decade.
-He scored a try in the opening game of their 2016 tour of Australia and also started the next two tests as England completed a series whitewash.
+He scored a try in the opening game of their 2016 tour of Australia and also started the next two Tests as England completed a series whitewash.
 Later that year he scored tries in autumn internationals against Fiji and Australia.
 The following year saw Joseph accomplish another hat-trick in the penultimate round of the 2017 Six Nations against Scotland.
 He also started in the final game of the competition as England missed out on a consecutive grand slam with defeat away to Ireland which also brought an end to a record equalling eighteen successive Test victories.
 Later that year he scored another try in a victory over Australia.

 Joseph was included in the squad for the 2019 Rugby World Cup.
 He played in the quarter-final and semi-final victories over Australia and New Zealand.
-In the 2019 Rugby World Cup Final he came off the bench during the second-half to replace Jonny May as England were defeated by South Africa to finish runners up.
+In the 2019 Rugby World Cup Final he came off the bench during the second-half to replace Jonny May as England were defeated by South Africa to finish as runners-up.
 After the World Cup Joseph won his fiftieth cap during the 2020 Six Nations and also started in the final round victory against Italy which meant England won the tournament.
-Later that year he played in the Autumn Nations Cup however a calf injury ruled him out of the final of the competition.
+Later that year he played in the Autumn Nations Cup; however, a calf injury ruled him out of the final of the competition.

 British & Irish Lions

 Joseph was selected as one of the 41 British & Irish Lions players that toured New Zealand in the summer of 2017.
-He did not participate in the test series but did score a try in a tour game against Highlanders.
+He did not participate in the Test series but did score a try in a tour game against Highlanders.